dfurtado/pyterrier/contributing.md

 1. Fork the project
 2. Create a new branch from the development branch
-3. Hack away in the branch on your branch
+3. Hack away
-4. When you are ready, submit the pull request.
+4. When you are ready, submit the pull request

 ## branch guidelines